TinCan2/TinCan2/README.md

 📐 Uni Student at KU Leuven 📓

-🏰 Currently and intern at Taleworlds Entertainment ⚔️

-📫 You can reach me at cankadioglu@gmail.com ✉️
+📫 You can reach me at cannkadioglu@gmail.com ✉️

 🎯 My games are at tincan2.itch.io 🗃️